Faiz0developer/Triweb-Learning/README.md

-        ✅ make some arrow function with different uses (Arrow-function.js) ✅ pass default paramter to a fucntion (Default-paramter.js) ✅ handle many paramter by REST paramter in a function (rest-paramter.js)
+        ✅ make some arrow function with different uses (Arrow-function.js) ✅ pass default paramter to a fucntion (Default-paramter.js) ✅ handle many paramter by REST paramter in a function (rest-paramter.js) ✅ Play with spread operator in array and object as well (Spread-param.js)